liubin86410/icp/intl.en-US/ICP Filing Procedures/ICP Filing for the first time.md

 The local communications administration may take 3 to 20 workdays to review your ICP Filing information.

 The review result is sent to you by a text message and an email.
-You can view your ICP Filing status on [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/index).
+You can view your ICP Filing status on the [Alibaba Cloud ICP Filing system](https://beian.aliyun.com/order/index).

 After your ICP Filing information passes the local communications administration review, resolve your domain name and direct it to your Alibaba Cloud server.